13 Foods High in Natural Probiotics

 You might load up on this salty, savoury soup at your favourite Japanese restaurant, but did you know the miso it contains is a healthy addition to your diet?

 Grab a container of this fermented soy paste in the health food, or international section of your grocery store.
-Not only is it a gut-friendly food, it’s also rich in antioxidant phytochemicals, says Nielsen.
+Not only is it a gut-friendly food, it's also rich in antioxidant phytochemicals, says Nielsen.
 Just watch out for the high sodium content.
+Here's how to master making miso soup at home.

 Salty and briny, pickles are a go-to sandwich topper — and they're also a probiotic food.